Models

 - Parameters

-) – number of users, specify when usingexact_embeddings_size
+user_num (int) – number of users, specify when using

-) – number of items, specify when usingexact_embeddings_size
+exact_embeddings_sizeitem_num (int) – number of items, specify when using

 - Exact_embeddings_size